cnnlabs/cnn-package-generator/README.md

   dependencies needed for the chosen generator.
 Includes the following default scripts.

+  - `generate-authors` - Uses a bash script to generate the AUTHORS.md file, which is used by npmjs.org when your package is published.

   - `generate-changelog` - Uses [changelog-maker](https://github.com/rvagg/changelog-maker)
     to generate the CHANGELOG.md